jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 high ceilings and fully accessible facilities, there is very little to choose from.
-The closure of theCorn Exchange and the limited capacity and facilities at the Langdale Hall (refurbished and now re-opened) have only
+The closure of the Corn Exchange and the limited capacity and facilities at the Langdale Hall (refurbished and now re-opened) have only